Queensland to limit residential rent increases to once a year

-She says a bill restricting the frequency of rent rises and providing more emergency funding for homeless families will be introduced to parliament on Tuesday.
+She said a bill restricting the frequency of rent rises and providing more emergency funding for homeless families would be introduced to parliament on Tuesday.

 “Today we’re taking action to give people who are renting a fairer go,” she wrote on Facebook.